dsiap/Twosie/readme.md

 ## A better shopping experience

 Twosie gives you as much or as little info as you want.
 Click through to deep dive into the numbers or simply glance at our button as you're shopping online to see what Twosie thinks of what you're buying.
-Checkout with the confidence of knowing you're saving money and our planet
+Checkout with the confidence of knowing you're saving money and our planet.